singhneetush/sorting/README.md

 Sorting is a process of rearranging large number of items in the specified manner .The manner is basically either ascending or descending order.
-Sorting came into existence when human came up with the urge to serach things or data faster.So, basically sorting arranges data in a sequence that is already defined by the user .
+Sorting came into existence when human came up with the urge to search things or data faster.So, basically sorting arranges data in a sequence that is already defined by the user .

 Sorting things have been categorized or are given preferences over their applications on the basis of two factors :
 1. Time complexity (time taken to sort the data)